ybonnel/SimpleWeb4j/README.md

 ## Why SimpleWeb4j

-My current way to create web application is angular.js on client size, with twitter bootstrap for css, and have json resources on server side.
+My current way to create web application is angular.js on client side, with twitter bootstrap for css, and have json resources on server side.
 So I want a very simple framework to help create this kind of web app.

 It's why I created SimpleWeb4j, on server side, you can handle http request in order to create quickly json services,